Doğubayazıt: History

 Starting in 1920, the area began producing sulphur.

-The widely dispersed village of Bayazit, was originally an Armenian settlement and populated by Kurds in 1930 and Yazidis from the Serhat region.
-But in 1930 the Turkish army destroyed it in response to the Ararat Rebellion.
+The widely dispersed village of Bayazit, was originally an Armenian settlement and populated by Kurds in 1930 and Yazidis from the Serhed region.
+But in 1930 the Turkish Army destroyed it in response to the Ararat Rebellion.
 A new town was built in the plain below the old site in the 1930s (hence the new name "Doğubayazıt", which literally means "East Beyazıt").

 Doğubayazıt was the capital of the Kurdish Republic of Ararat led by Ibrahim Haski and Ihsan Nuri of the Xoybûn organization between 1927 and 1930.
 The town was thus dubbed the provisional capital of Kurdistan and was subsequently presented to the League of Nations and the Great Powers as the center of an independent Kurdish state.

 In January 2006, Doğubayazıt was the centre of a H5N1 bird flu outbreak.
-Several children died from the disease after playing with chicken carcasses.
+Four children died from the disease after playing with chicken carcasses.
+75,000 chickens in Doğubayazıt and in surrounding villages were killed as a precaution.